 WHAT'S IT ALL ABOUT...

-In this article, we spoke to Laura Timms, MHR Analytics' keen advocate for women in business and technology, to understand what the gender pay gap really means.
+Looking beyond the figures, Laura Timms, MHR Analytics' keen advocate for women in business and technology, discusses what the gender pay gap really means…

 What is the gender pay gap?